Skip to main content

 • Font Size

-• Changes the size of ladder labels and numbers
+• Changes the size of ladder labels and volume values

 • Auto-centered